 With switch power (ignition switch), data can still be written to an ECM even if the internal battery is dead or removed.
 There are fault codes for RTC (real time clock) battery high and low conditions and these would most likely be shown in DDDL - not DDEC Reports.

-The error response may indicate unsupported CPC software.
+The error response may indicate an unsupported CPC software version.
 To resolve, update to a later DDEC Reports version.

 "Open log file error:C\ProgramData\Detroit Diesel\DDEC Reports\Communication\Log Files...>Access to the path is denied."